geoschem/integrated_methane_inversion/docs/source/advanced/inversion-ensemble.rst

     before running the sensitivity inversion.
 Those files will be overwritten.

-If you want to run a sensitivity inversion with updated prior emission inventories, the pre-computed Jacobian will have to be scaled according to the differences between the original and updated inventories...
-TODO.
+If you want to run a sensitivity inversion with updated prior emission inventories, the pre-computed Jacobian will have to be scaled according to the differences between the original and updated inventories.

+TODO